KorfLab/init/07_EXAM.md

 Biological _features_ are generally described with 3 parts: a chromosome, a begin, and and end.
 This is sometimes of the form `chr1:100-200` and sometimes in a tab-delimited file.
 We frequently want to know which features in file1 overlap which features in file2.
-Unlike the typical CS version of this problem, the features may overlap (e.g. alternative isoforms).
+Note that features may overlap each other within a single file.

 Write a program that reports overlapping features.
-Make your own data.
+Make your own data for development and testing (e.g. Rule #1).

 ### mRNAs